HammeringThor/MazeKraze/ReadMe.txt

 //
 //=====================================================================================================

+To run:
-To run open MazeKraze.html in a Chrome Browser.
+Open MazeKraze.html in a Chrome Browser.

+Click the download buttons to save PNG map files and JSON files.

+Click the test server link to test your saved mazes.

 NOTE: All maps use the same 2 JSON files so you only need to download them once.